How To Get A Dog Into A Dog Rescue

 Is it better to adopt a dog from a rescue or a shelter?

-This is a question I get all the time and the answer is... either, any, all!
+This is a common question and the answer is... either, any, all!
 Rescues pull dogs from shelters or take them directly from the streets, avoiding a shelter kennel being filled up.
 The city shelter and rescue community is closely intertwined and collaborative.
 Supporting dog rescues is supporting shelter dogs.

 If you feel inspired by the hard work of these rescues, how about popping to each one of their websites and dropping them $5bones in appreciation of their efforts?!
 And they all are always in need of fosters and volunteers!